-Approved by: Approved date: Council
+Approved date: Council

-28 June 2017XXX 2025 June 2021XXX 2025
+Approved date: 28 June 2017XXX 2025 Review date: June 2021XXX 2025

 The Local Government (Rates and Charges Remissions) Act 1991 provides that eligible pensioners as at 1 July each year are entitled to a State Government rate remission of 30 per cent up to a specified maximum.
 Eligible pensioners are also entitled to an additional remission of 20 per cent of the fire levy.